Fermain/-mollify/README.md

 ### Mollify TTS Package

 Mollify Text-To-Speech provides audio for markdown content, enabling users to generate and listen to the content.
-Currently leveraging ElvenLabs for TTS, future plans may include various optional TTS packages to offer a more flexible user experience.
+Currently leveraging ElevenLabs for TTS, future plans may include various optional TTS packages to offer a more flexible user experience.

 ### Mollify Flow Package